20 Causes of STDs

 Scabies is an ectoparasitic infection caused by a small bug that is not visible with the naked eye, but can be seen with a magnifying glass or microscope.
 The bug is a mite known as Sarcoptes scabiei.
 The parasites live on the skin and cause itching over the hands, arms, trunk, legs, and buttocks.
 The itching usually starts several weeks after exposure and is often associated with small bumps over the area of itching.
 The itching of scabies is usually worse at night.

-The standard treatment for scabies is with a 5% cream of permethrin, which is applied to the entire body from the neck down and then washed off after 8 to 14 hours.
+The standard treatment for scabies is with a 5% cream of permethrin, which is applied to the entire body from the neck down and then washed off after 8-14 hours.
 An alternative treatment is one ounce of a 1% lotion or 30 grams of lindane cream of strokes, applied from the neck down and washed off after approximately 8 hours.
 Since lindane can cause seizures, it should not be used after a bath or in patients with extensive skin disease or rash.
 This is because the lindane might be absorbed into the blood stream through the wet or diseased skin.
 As an additional precaution, this medication should not be used in pregnant or nursing women or children younger than 2 years old.

 Ivermectin (Stromectol) is a drug taken by mouth that has also been successfully used to treat scabies.
-The CDC recommends taking this drug at a dosage of 200 micrograms per kilogram body weight as a single dose, followed by a repeat dose two weeks later.
+The CDC recommends taking this drug at a dosage of 200 micrograms per kilogram body weight as a single dose, followed by a repeat dose 2 weeks later.
 Although taking a drug by mouth is more convenient than applying the cream, ivermectin has a greater risk of toxic side effects than permethrin and has not been shown to be superior to permethrin in eradicating scabies.

 Bedding and clothing should be machine washed in hot water (as with the treatment of pubic lice).
 Finally, all sexual and close personal and household contacts within the month before the infection should be examined and treated.